mkreitze/libFBCAGen/README.md

 # Preface

 Fashion Based Cellular Automata (FBCA) are self organizing structures that are normal cellular automata with a governing rule set known as a score matrix.
 This score matrix allows a single cell of a FBCA to change its state to a nearby more desirable state by evaluating scores assigned to each cell.
 FBCAs have been found to be extremely useful for level-map genreation in videogames.
 This comes from an FBCA exhibiting local self organizing behaviour which, when paired with an inital random state, produce level-maps that have similar local behaviour but different overall configurations.
 FBCA were first defined (here).
-For a more applied explination the map below has been generated using FBCA.
+For a more applied explaination the map below has been generated using FBCA.

 ![A cavern map image](https://github.com/mkreitze/libFBCAGen/blob/master/resources/niceImage/niceImage%206.png)